OrganizationUsername/PathFinding/readme.md

 ## Features
 Paths may be found.
+Conveyor belts with 1/2 lanes are possible.

 ## TODO
 - maybe provide a legend for the different funny graphic things.
-- Make conveyor belts better.
+- Make conveyor belts connect better.
 - Write some instructions
 - Thin walls
 - Undo/Redo